 - olive or rapeseed oil

-- Preheat your oven to 200°C (180°C fan) and line a baking tray with greaseproof paper.
+- Preheat your oven to 200°C (180°C fan) and line a baking tray with greaseproof paper (I find the tofu tends to stick to tin foil).
 Drizzle the paper with a little olive or rapeseed oil.

-- Add 1 tablespoon each of dark soy sauce and chilli sauce and 1 teaspoon of honey into a medium sized bowl and mix well.
+- Add 1 tablespoon each of dark soy sauce and chilli sauce and 1 teaspoon of maple syrup into a medium sized bowl and mix well.

 - Spread the tofu cubes over the baking tray and roast in the oven for 20 minutes.

-- When the tofu is ready, drizzle over a little extra honey and optionally garnish with sliced spring onion or sesame seeds.
+- When the tofu is ready, drizzle over a little extra maple syrup and optionally garnish with sliced spring onion or sesame seeds.